columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 {py:class}`~columnflow.production.categories.category_ids` Producer.
 - Make sure that for each category, all of its leaf categories are defined orthogonal to prevent double counting.
 - Groups of categories can be combined via {py:func}`~columnflow.config_util.create_category_combinations`.
-- Make sure that each group of categories is inclusive; otherwise, all combined categories will not be inclusive aswell.
+- Combining of categories can impact your parent categories; this can be prevented by defining your categories such that each group of categories is inclusive.